Civil rights movement (1896–1954)

-The civil rights movement (1896–1954) was a long, primarily nonviolent action to bring full civil rights and equality under the law to all Americans.
+The civil rights movement (1896–1954) was a long, primarily nonviolent series of actions to bring full civil rights and equality under the law to all Americans.
 The era has had a lasting impact on American society – in its tactics, the increased social and legal acceptance of civil rights, and in its exposure of the prevalence and cost of racism.

 Two US Supreme Court decisions in particular serve as bookends of the movement: the 1896 ruling of Plessy v Ferguson, which upheld "separate but equal" racial segregation as constitutional doctrine; and 1954's Brown v Board of Education, which overturned Plessy.
 This was an era of new beginnings, in which some movements, such as Marcus Garvey's Universal Negro Improvement Association, were very successful but left little lasting legacy; while others, such as the NAACP's legal assault on state-sponsored segregation, achieved modest results in its early years, as in, Buchanan v.
 Warley (1917) (zoning), making some progress but also suffering setbacks, as in Corrigan v.
 Buckley (1926) (housing), gradually building to key victories, including in Smith v.
 Allwright (1944) (voting), Shelley v.
 Kraemer (1948) (housing), Sweatt v.
 Painter (1950) (schooling) and Brown.
 In addition, the Scottsboro Boys cases led to a pair of 1935 rulings in Powell v.
 Alabama, and Norris v.
 Alabama, that served to make anti-racism jurisprudence more prominent in the context of criminal justice.